ButterCMS/django-starter-buttercms/README.md

 ### 3) Set ButterCMS API Token

 To fetch your ButterCMS content, add your API token as an environment variable.
-You can find it in your butterCMS account under settings -> API Token.
-(If you don't already have a ButterCMS account, you can get one free [here](https://buttercms.com/join/).)

 ```bash
 $ echo 'BUTTERCMS_API_TOKEN=your_token' >> .env